 As for the songs themselves, they cover virtually the full range of Fauré’s career, from his Op.
 1 to Op.
 106. Naturally the early ones, written when he was only 26, are more derivative stylistically than his later works—Lydia is particularly repetitive and boring—yet even in this early sequence you run across occasional gems likes La chanson du pêcheur with its interesting use of harmony and narrative style, and L’absent is quite a dramatic song, with contrasting sections and a non-repetitive melody.
 Despite his not having much of a voice, Boucher nonetheless does a fine interpretation of the famous Après un reve.
 The duets sung by Guilmette and Boulianne are simply exquisite.
 The second of these, Tarantelle, also gets some pretty nifty coloratura duetting.

-Indeed, as the album progressed, I found myself enjoying it more and more, even when Boucher was singing.
+Indeed, as the album progressed, I found myself enjoying it more and more, even when Boucher was singing because, despite his vocal flaws, he is a sensitive interpreter.
 Maybe I’m getting old, but I really enjoyed this set overall.
 Much of it has to do with Fauré’s genius; quite a bit of credit also goes to pianist Olivier Godin, who is consistently engaged and excellent throughout.
 By the time we reach the song cycle La bonne chanson, we’ve reached Fauré’s mature style, with much more interesting chord changes being the norm rather than the exception, and Figueroa sing it beautifully.